Categorical approach to the Baum-Connes conjecture for \'etale groupoids: Induction-restriction adjunction

 In particular, when $Y$ equals $G$ itself and the action is given by right translation, the associated imprimitivity bimodule $X^G$ gives a $*$-isomorphism $C_0(G)\rtimes_{\text{rt}} G\cong \cK(L^2(G))$, where $L^2(G)$ is the standard continuous field of Hilbert spaces associated to $G$.
 The $\KKK$-class induced by $X^G$ will be important in a moment.

 If $(A,G,\alpha)$ is a groupoid dynamical system, then the pushforward along the source map $s_*\alpha$ is an isomorphism of $C^*$-dynamical systems:

 where the intertwining map is given precisely by $\alpha$ \cite{gall:kk}.
-As a consequence we have the following. \begin{lemm} If $H\subseteq G$ is a subgroupoid and $A$ is a $G$-algebra, then we have a canonical isomorphism
+As a consequence we have the following. \begin{lemm} If $H\subseteq G$ is a locally closed subgroupoid and $A$ is a $G$-algebra, then we have a canonical isomorphism

 After $\Phi$, the $G$-action on the right-hand side is given by $\text{lt}\otimes \alpha$, i.e., left translation on $C_0(G_{H^{0}})\rtimes_{\mathrm{rt}} H$, tensorized with the original action $\alpha$ on $A$. \end{lemm} \begin{proof} Let $\alpha:s^*A\longrightarrow r^*A$ denote the $C_0(G)$-linear isomorphism implementing the action of $G$ on $A$.
 Now we can consider the pushforward along the source maps to obtain a $C_0(G^{0})$-linear isomorphism $\alpha=s_*\alpha:s_*s^*A\longrightarrow s_*r^*A$.
 Now $s_*s^*A$ is just the balanced tensor product $C_0(G)\otimes_{G^{0}}A$ with the canonical $C_0(G^{0})$-algebra structure, while $s_*r^*A= \Gamma_0(G,r^*\mathcal{A})$ is equipped with the $C_0(G^{0})$-algebra structure obtained by the formula $(\varphi\cdot f)(g)=\varphi(s(g))f(g)$ for $\varphi\in C_0(G^{0})$ and $f\in \Gamma_0(G,r^*\mathcal{A})$.
 Note that this differs from the canonical structure it obtains as a balanced tensor product!
 With the structure defined above we can identify the fibre over a point $x\in G^{0}$ as $\Gamma_0(G,r^*\mathcal{A})_x=\Gamma_0(G_x,r^*\mathcal{A})$ and it makes sense to consider the action $\mathrm{rt}\otimes\mathrm{id}_A$ defined by